-By default, the WordPress REST API doesn’t pass along authentication data.
+By default, the WordPress REST API, which FacetWP uses, does not pass along authentication/user data.

 Fortunately, there’s an easy workaround: add the following code to your (child) theme’s functions.php: